Kick off the new tax year with 50% off our Ltd company accountancy packages!

 This is because:

 In Gimson v Display by Design Ltd, Mr Gimson was walking home with colleagues after their work Christmas party.
-Gimson had a disagreement with one of his colleagues (Kyle) and then punched another colleague (Davey) in the face (causing him serious injury), who was trying to stop the situation.
+Gimson had a disagreement with one of his colleagues (Kyle) and then punched another colleague (Davey) in the face when Davey tried to stop the situation (causing Davey serious injury).

-The employer summarily dismissed Gimson for gross misconduct after its disciplinary investigation discovered there was no provocation.
-Gimson claimed unfair dismissal, saying the incident was not misconduct because it happened outside the course of his employment, and that he had received inconsistent treatment because his colleagues involved in the incident were treated more favourably (Kyle received a final written warning, and Davey was not disciplined at all).
+The Employer summarily dismissed Gimson for gross misconduct after its disciplinary investigation concluded that Gismon was not provoked.
+Gimson claimed unfair dismissal, arguing the incident was not misconduct because it happened outside the course of his employment.
+Gimson also said that he had received inconsistent treatment as his other two colleagues had been treated more favourably (Kyle received a final written warning, and Davey was not disciplined at all).

-The Tribunal found that the employer had a genuine belief that Gimson assaulted a colleague after a work event; it had reasonable grounds for the belief; and that it had carried out as much investigation as was reasonable in the circumstances.
-The Tribunal found that the employer has reasonably concluded that the events after work were sufficiently closely connected to work to have had an impact on the working situation – it was as a result of the party that Gimson and some colleagues were walking home together; this created the situation that resulted in the assault, which would have impacted on the working environment of the small company.
+The Tribunal felt that the employer genuinely believed that Gimson had assaulted a colleague after a work event; it also had reasonable grounds for this belief and had carried out as much investigation into the incident as was reasonable in the circumstances.
+The Tribunal found that the Employer had reasonably concluded that the events after work were sufficiently closely connected to work to have had an impact on the working situation – it was as a result of the party that Gimson and some colleagues were walking home together, and on that walk the assault happened, which would have impacted on the working environment in the small company.

 The Tribunal also found that Gimson’s treatment was not inconsistent because: